 Haiz, it has been donkey (maybe for 2016 just call it Monkey) years since I last saw any lady, especially a younger one, doing it.
 Perhaps it simply does not jive well with the fast pace of modern life.
 Also, these days, with computer-aided machines, even extremely complex patterns can be sewn and reproduced by the millions in perfection.

-Has anyone noticed that lorries, and other goods vehicles in Peninsular Malaysia are marked with white letters A, B, or C on a black circular patch ?
-And does anyone know the significance or differences among them ?
+Has anyone noticed lorries, and other goods vehicles in Peninsular Malaysia with white letter markings A, B, or C on a black circular patch ?
+And does anyone know their significance, or differences among them ?
 Perhaps few have noticed.

 Long time ago, there were no such markings.
-Per my memory, some time in the late 1960s, the goods transportation industry was up for grabs and a ‘war’ was looming.
-So the JPJ came up with a system of A-B-Cs, to defuse the looming “war” among the transport operators.
+Per my memory, some where in the late 1960s, the goods transportation industry was up for grabs and so the JPJ implemented a system of A-B-Cs, to defuse the looming “war” among the transport operators.

-- A = for goods vehicles owned by professional haulage companies
+- A = goods vehicles owned by professional haulage companies

-- B = for goods vehicles that may do both
+- B = goods vehicles that may do both

 The old faithful Kerosene Stove of course.
 Earthy, as the fuel she used was called ‘Minyak Tanah’ which meant Earth Oil (“thor ew” in Hokkien) and Fiery, as she could burn and sizzle anything and anyone that got on top of her (literally)

-With proper maintenance, the stove produced delightful blue flames that provided many hours of culinary excitement in the kitchen.
-With the advent of LPG as the new cooking fuel, the old flames had to recede into the remote corners of memory.
+With proper maintenance, the stove produced delightful blue flames that provided many happy hours of culinary excitement in the kitchen.
+With the advent of LPG in the early 70s as the new cooking fuel, the old flames had to recede into the remote corners of memory.

 Built in Holland by the Fokker Aircraft Company, this short-range turboprop airliner, called ‘Friendship F-27’ was extremely popular worldwide.